 The most common causes of low milk supply are:

-- Breasts with insufficient glandular tissue often lack roundness and may have an odd shape
+This is not about small breasts.
+Breasts with insufficient glandular tissue often lack roundness and may have an odd shape

 One breast may look very different than the other and there is often little to no breast growth during pregnancy

 Have you ever heard of perceived low milk supply?
 That is when a mom thinks her supply is low, but it really isn’t.
 This can happen when she plays the comparison game.
 It’s particularly a hazard when comparing a breastfed baby’s behavior to a formula fed baby.

-Things that can make you think you have a low milk supply
+There are many things that can make you think you have a low milk supply

 No let-down sensation

-- Breasts feel softer after a few months
+Breasts feel softer after a few months

 You can’t pump as much as you used to

 You can’t pump as much as others

 Your baby is eating more than usual, possibly because of a growth spurt

 Your baby eats more frequently than other babies you know

 This is not a secret.
 But it is something that you need to double check.

 This is going to result in your baby getting more of the milk that is in your breasts.
 It is also going to make breastfeeding more comfortable for you.

 DO BREAST COMPRESSION WHILE FEEDING

 Do breast compression when you start to hear your baby’s swallowing less frequently.
-Compressing your breast will help keep your milk flowing and can help keep your baby interested and feeding longer.
+Compressing your breast will help keep your breast milk flowing and can help keep your baby interested and feeding longer.